Skip to content

 Treasurer

-Candice Johnson is an Assistant Professor in the Department of Family Medicine and Community Health at Duke University.
-She studies how work-related policies affect the health of workers and their families.
+Candice Johnson is an assistant Professor in the Department of Epidemiology and Biostatistics at Michigan State University.
+She studies how work-related exposures and policies affect the health of workers and their families.
 Her research interests include employment during pregnancy, access to paid leave, and occupational health inequities.

 • PhD, Emory University, 2012